viniciusyr/motivation-quotes/README.md

 # motivation-quotes
-A website to motivate you with quotes and alsomakes you create your first project to use as a portfolio.
+A website to motivate you with quotes and also makes you create your first project to use as a portfolio.